Westminster Retable: History

-After the Dissolution of the monasteries at the English Reformation, the retable panel was made into the lid of a chest, with the main painted side facing down.
-The chest was used to store wax funeral effigies of English monarchs, and the painting was not rediscovered until 1725, when it was drawn by Vertue (British Library).
-In 1778 serious damage was caused when the chest was modified into a cupboard or display case to show the funeral effigy of Pitt the Elder.
-Not until 1827, when the Retable was seen by the architect Edward Blore, then Surveyor of the Abbey, published in The Gentleman's Magazine and removed from the chest and set in a glazed frame, was it regarded as anything other than a curiosity by the Abbey.
+After the Benedictine abbey was dissolved in 1540, the retable panel was made into the lid of a chest, with the main painted side facing down, that was used to store wax funeral effigies of English monarchs.
+In the eighteenth century, the two right hand panels had their medieval paint removed and covered in grey and white paint.
+The Retable was discovered by George Vertue in 1725, but in 1778 serious damage was caused when the chest was modified into a cupboard or display case to show the funeral effigy of Pitt the Elder.

+In 1827, the Retable was seen by the architect Edward Blore, then Surveyor of the Abbey, and his rediscovery was published in The Gentleman's Magazine.
+Blore had the Retable removed from the chest and set in a glazed frame.
 Since its rediscovery, the piece has been further damaged by attempted restoration efforts, which included a coating of glue intended to hold together painted layers.
-Watercolours of the Retable were made for the Society of Antiquaries of London; a conjectural restoration was included in Viollet-le-Duc's Dictionnaire raisonné du mobilier français, and plates accompanied William Burges's essays on painted objects at Westminster Abbey.
+In 1858, watercolours of the Retable were made for the Society of Antiquaries of London; a conjectural restoration was included in Viollet-le-Duc's Dictionnaire raisonné du mobilier français, and plates accompanied William Burges's essays, published in 1863, on painted objects at Westminster Abbey.
+The first photographs of the Retable were published in 1897.

 It is currently housed in a glass frame to protect it from further deterioration.
-It was on show in the Westminster Abbey Museum, along with Pitt and the other wax effigies, but the Museum is currently closed for redevelopment until 2018.
+From 1827 to 1902, the Retable was kept in the Jerusalem Chamber, before being moved to the south ambulatory.
+It was later displayed in the Westminster Abbey Museum, along with Pitt and the other wax effigies, until the museum closed for redevelopment.
+Since 2018, the Retable has been on display in the Queen's Diamond Jubilee Galleries in the abbey's triforium.